ecin/dtracy/README.markdown

 Digression aside, Dtracy is divided into two areas: `Rack::Probe` and `Dtracy::App`.
 They're both written as Rack middleware to allow easy dropping into other apps, with `Rack::Probe` handling the definition and consumption of Dtrace probes while `Dtracy::App` is meant to provide visualizations to the data generated from the aforementioned probes.

 When running `bin/server`, the `Dtracy::App` app gets loaded, providing a list of activated probes and an inconspicuous ring at  `/__dtracy__/`.
-Requests made to  will fire a hard-coded probe, which in turn will change some properties of the circle.
+Requests made to the server will fire the `rack*:ruby:path:path` probe setup in `examples/dtracy.ru`.
 In short:

 * Point a browser at `localhost:3000/__dtracy__/`
-* Drag and drop the `rack*:ruby:path:path` probe onto the ring; it should start spinning
+* Drag and drop the `rack*:ruby:path:path` div/string onto the ring; it should start spinning
 * `curl localhost:3000/[any path]` several times
 * Watch the ring spin faster; this is due to the probe firing for each request made
 * `ab -n100 http://127.0.0.1:3000/[any path]` if you feel like hosing the application